yubinCloud/kg2vec/README.md

 ## How to use it?

+Don't use it now!
+The document has not been updated.
+I will write it soon.

 If you just want to use the models directly, then **you just need to run the sample scripts located in the directory** `./examples` and all you need to do is change a few parameters that you want to change.
 The call to the training code has been wrapped through [Typer](https://typer.tiangolo.com/), which is a great tool for building CLIs.
 So we can call the training code by CLIs.
 The examples can be found in the directory `./examples`.

 Example: